versiondos/bpm_manager/README.md

 ## Quick Example

-Get all tasks for an user id
+Get all the tasks for an user id

 ```ruby
 BpmManager.tasks('foo@bar.com')
 ```

-Get all tasks for with options (RedHat example).
+Get all the tasks with options (RedHat example).
 It support all REST API options for /task/query call:

 ```ruby
 BpmManager.tasks({:ownerId => 'foo@bar.com', :processInstanceId => 3})